 • No employees will be pressured to make any personal political expenditures.

-(For a complete list of the policies and the CPA Model Code of Conduct for Corporate Political spending, click here
+(For a complete list of the policies and the CPA Model Code of Conduct for Corporate Political spending, click here.
+For an example of an actual profile, click here.)

 One company that the CPA has worked with on corporate political spending policy and disclosure is the pharmaceutical maker Merck.